ypriverol/github-paper/document/manuscript.md

 than a simple source code hosting service.
 It provides developers with a dynamic and collaborative environment, often coined as social coding platform, with the ability to review, comment and discuss code
 \cite{Dabbish:2012}.
-Individual bioinformatics projects (https://github.com/lgatto/MSnbase) [PMID:22113085],
+Individual bioinformatics projects (https://github.com/lgatto/MSnbase) \cite{Gatto15012012},
-lab repositories (https://github.com/PRIDE-Toolsuite/) [PMID: 26545397], intermediate projects (https://github.com/samtools) and
+lab repositories (https://github.com/PRIDE-Toolsuite/) \cite{Perez-Riverol01012016}, intermediate projects (https://github.com/samtools) and
 global collaborations such as ROpenSci (https://github.com/ropensci) and The Global Allience For Genomics and Health (https://github.com/ga4gh) has found the perfect place in GitHub to share code, ideas and collaborate.